serverless/blog/posts/2017-11-13-abcs-of-iam-permissions.md

 There are three basic concepts you should understand in the world of IAM: users, roles, and permissions.

-An **IAM user** is pretty close to what it sounds like -- a user that is created to interact with AWS.
-Usually, this is an actual person that will use the credentials to log into the AWS console.
+An **IAM user** is pretty close to what it sounds like—a user that is created to interact with AWS.
+Usually, this is an actual person within your organization who will use the credentials to log into the AWS console.

 This person often has _access keys_ to programmatically interact with AWS resources.
 Access keys consist of an "access key ID" and a "secret access key".
 Together, they can authenticate a particular user to AWS to access certain resources.

 You might use them to use the [AWS CLI](https://aws.amazon.com/cli/) or a particular language's SDK, like [Boto3](http://boto3.readthedocs.io/en/latest/) for Python.

-An **IAM role** is similar to an IAM user but is meant to be assumed by anyone or anything that needs to use it.
-The IAM user we discussed in the previous paragraph could assume an IAM role for a time to access certain resources.
+An **IAM role** is similar to an IAM user, but is meant to be assumed by anyone or anything that needs to use it.

+An IAM user could assume an IAM role for a time, in order to access certain resources.
 An IAM role could also be assumed by another AWS service, such as an EC2 instance or a Lambda function.

 Your Lambda function assuming an IAM role will be important later when we discuss [managing permissions with your Lambda functions](#managing-permissions-for-your-lambda-functions).

-Finally, an **IAM permission** is a statement that grants or blocks an action or actions on a resource or set of resources.
-An IAM permission contains three elements: _Effect_, _Action_, and _Resource_ (it may optionally include a _Condition_ element, but that's outside the scope of this article).
+Finally, an **IAM permission** is a statement that grants/blocks an action(s) on a resource or set of resources.
+An IAM permission contains three elements: _Effect_, _Action_, and _Resource_.
+(It may optionally include a _Condition_ element, but that's outside the scope of this article.)

-* **Effect** tells what effect the IAM permission statement has -- whether to Allow or Deny access.
+* **Effect** tells what effect the IAM permission statement has—whether to Allow or Deny access.
 Generally, an IAM user does not have access to AWS resources.
 Most IAM permissions have an Effect of "Allow" to grant access to a particular resource.
 Occasionally, you might have an Effect of "Deny" to override any other "Allow" permissions.

 * **Action** tells what action an IAM user or role can take as a result of the IAM permission statement.
 An Action has two parts: a service namespace and the action in that namespace.
-For example, the Action of "s3:GetObject" affects the GetObject action in the s3 service namespace.
-You can use wildcards in the Action, such as "ec2:\*" to allow all actions in the EC2 namespace, or simply "*" to allow all actions anywhere (Hint: Don't do this).
+For example, the Action of `s3:GetObject` affects the GetObject action in the s3 service namespace.
+You can use wildcards in the Action, such as `ec2:\*` to allow all actions in the EC2 namespace, or simply `*` to allow all actions anywhere.
+(Hint: Don't do this).

 * **Resource** tells what resources the permission statement affects.
 The value is an [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) or list of ARNs to which the statement applies.
 This lets you give permissions on a more granular basis, such as limiting the ability to query a particular DynamoDB table rather than granting the ability to query _all_ DynamoDB tables in your account.
-Like the Action element, you can use the wildcard "*" to apply the statement to _all_ resources in your account.
+Like the Action element, you can use the wildcard `*` to apply the statement to _all_ resources in your account.

 To make this more concrete, let's see one of these statements in action.

 Imagine you've created a DynamoDB table named "my-new-table", and it has the ARN of `arn:aws:dynamodb:us-west-2:111110002222:table/my-new-table`.
 Now, you want to create a policy that allows your application to do read & write commands against your table.

 You would have a policy like:

 ```json
 {